antonkabasi/lines-of-py/README.md

 # lines-of-py

-A simple CLI tool to count all your Python lines of code—and help you estimate the “time invested” in Python over the years.
+A simple CLI tool to count all your Python (supports other extensions!) lines of code—and help you estimate the “time invested” in Python over the years.

 > **Why?**
-> I wondered: how many hours have I actually spent coding in Python?
+> I wondered: how many hours have I actually spent coding in Python during my PhD as an experimental physicist?

-Counting lines of code is a rough estimate for time spent.
+> Counting lines of code is a rough estimate for time spent.
 This tool lets you scan your folders, see progress as it runs, and gradually refine what to include or exclude using the CLI.
 In a few iterations you can really nail down the actual number.

-> It also supports counting only unique lines, generating reports, top-file histograms, and time estimates.
+> It also supports counting only unique lines to avoid counting repeated boilerplate, generating reports, top-file histograms, and time estimates.

 > Counts files ending in .py by default, but you can scan other extensions (js, sh, etc.) via --ext.
 ---